Tips Bulletin

 Place the shower head in the bag and tie it closed.
 Let the shower head soak overnight.
 Reattach the shower head and let the shower run for about a minute before taking your shower.
 Soaking is a great way to remove those pesky hard water stains and build-up and is an easy vinegar cleaning solution for bathroom messes.

-If your shower water smells like rotten eggs, cleaning the showerhead may help.
-The buildup of mineral deposits can leave a smell behind.
+Cleaning the showerhead may remove buildup of mineral deposits that can leave a smell behind.
 However, if your water has a high sulfur content, this may be a consistent problem.
 You may need to clean the showerhead more often to keep the smell to a minimum.

 Clean Your Shower and Shower Doors